Login

 Applications of Bent Tempered Glass:

 c.
-Furniture and Cabinetry: Curved glass components made from bent tempered glass are frequently used in furniture, such as tabletops, shelves, and display cases, adding a modern and elegant touch.
+Furniture and Cabinetry: Bent tempered glass components are frequently utilized in furniture, providing modern elegance in items like tabletops, shelves, and display cases.

 Want more information on china insulated glass?
 Feel free to contact us.